 Field techniques obtained.

-Knowledge about the application of a set of practical archaeological fieldwork and sampling techniques on an elementary level;
+Basic knowledge of a set of practical archaeological field skills and sampling techniques;

-Ability to distinguish human activity from natural formation processes, soils and deposits;
+Ability to distinguish features created by human activity from natural formation processes;

-Ability to describe archaeological data according to guidelines;
+Ability to describe archaeological data according to the applicable guidelines;

-Ability to write daily field notes in a business-like manner;
+Ability to write clear and relevant daily field notes/reports;

-Ability to write a well-structured academic report in which the Technical Thesis Guidelines are applied;
+Ability to write a well-structured academic report in which the Faculty Guidelines are applied;

-Ability to apply visual material in daily field notes and in the Field School 1 report in such a manner that it strengthens or clarifies the description.
+Ability to apply visual material (e.g. drawings; photographs) in daily field notes and in the Field School 1 report in such a manner that it strengthens or clarifies the description and interpretation of archaeological field data.

 Mode of instruction

-Any individual grades may be compensated according to the regulations in the OER.
-A retake is only possible for the final report, but only if all other requirements have been met.
+Any individual grades may be compensated according to the regulations in the OER (Education and Examination Regulations).
+A retake is only possible for the final report, and only if all other requirements have been met.